 - 3 nights in a tourist class hotel in Ulaan Bataar (rooms with shower/WC);

 - 4 overnight stays in a Mongolian yurt (2 participants share a large yurt)

 - 1 overnight stay in a wooden house (no single room possible);

 - Tanago information material;

-- Expert and experienced Tanago tour guide (German + English speaking) plus local tour guide.
+- Professional and experienced Tanago tour guide (German + English speaking) plus local guide.

 This trip will be charged in foreign currencies.
-Since the exchange rate of foreign currencies to the Euro (our invoice currency) has become very unpredictable, and we do not want to burden the tour price with fictitious currency reserves, the published price represents the exchange rate as of 1.8.2018.
+Since the exchange rate of foreign currencies to the Euro (our invoicing currency) has become very unpredictable and we do not want to burden the travel price with fictitious currency reserves, the published price represents the exchange rate as of 1.7.2020.
 We therefore expressly reserve the right to price deviations due to international currency fluctuations and any unforeseen performance deviations of our partners.

-If you are travelling alone, you can also book a "half" double room, we will do our best to allocate you another "half" double room booker.
-However, if this is not possible, we will charge you the single supplement.
+Even if you are travelling alone, you can book a "half" double room, we will try to allocate you another "half double room booker".
+However, if this is not possible, we will charge you the single room surcharge.

-This trip is organised and carried out by Tanago.
-The maximum number of participants is 12, so we travel in a small, manageable group.
-Please book by 28 February 2020 at the latest!
-If we do not reach the minimum number of participants, we will conduct the tour without a German-speaking tour guide only with a local English-speaking tour guide in a small group.
-Possibly a small group surcharge must be calculated.
+This trip is organized and run by Tanago.
+The maximum number of participants is 12, so we will travel in a small, manageable group.
+Please book by February 28, 2022 at the latest !
+If we do not reach the minimum number of participants, we will conduct the trip without a German-speaking tour guide only with a local, English-speaking professional tour guide in a small group.
+A small group surcharge may then have to be charged.

 Mongolia tried to establish an independent economic and social order after the end of the Soviet Union.
 This has not always been successful, many things are still reminiscent of Soviet times.
 The country is still poor, and due to its very sparse population only the capital is actually a little more western and modern.